-Effective microorganisms, or EM, have been experimented & used with good results to significantly reduce odor and pathogens around compost piles, in ponds or some farm animals cages.
+The effective microorganisms, or EM, have been experimented and used with good results to significantly reduce odor and pathogens around compost piles, in ponds or some farm animals cages.
 To make the BSF compost bin odor-free, we can apply some of these EM or microbial enzymes.

-Compared to the traditional way of composting which could reach 105F (40C), composting with some added EM gives off almost no heat (cold composting).
-Because of this, much more nutrients is retained in the final compost.
+Compared to the traditional way of composting which could reach 105F (40C), composting with some added EM gives off almost no heat (aka cold composting).
+Because of this, much more nutrient is retained in the final compost.
 As less energy is used, it is also a lot more efficient.
-When the compost is done, it will be broken down into smaller pieces of amino acids or enzymes that can be taken up directly by the plant roots.
+When the compost is done, it will be broken down into smaller pieces of amino acids or enzymes that can be taken up easily and directly by the plant roots.

 The time to get a compost bin with EM done is usually 4 weeks.
 Combined with black soldier fly larvae, this process could be reduced to only 15 days.
 The end result has a light, acidic smell that's totally bearable & doesn't stink.
 This starter culture can also be used to make a second generation EM2.
 The liquid from this compost can be collected & sprayed around cages to reduce smell or used as a plant fertilizer.